acm-ribeiro/acm-ribeiro.github.io/braindumps.md

 ## Flow networks and flows

 A flow network is a directed graph in which the edges have a non-negative capacity.
 We distinguish two vertices in a flow network: the *source* $$s$$ and the *sink* $$t$$.
 For each vertex the flow network contains a path from the source to the sink.
-The graph is connected and all vertices other than $$s$$ have at least on entering edge.
+The graph is connected and all vertices other than $$s$$ have at least one incoming edge.

 More formally, let $$G = (V,\;E)$$ be a flow network with a capacity function $$c$$.
 Let $$s$$ be the source of the network, and let $$t$$ be the sink.
 A *flow* in $$G$$ is a real-valued function $$f : V \times V \rightarrow \mathbb{R}$$ that satisfies the following two properties:

-1. Capacity Constraint: for all $$u, v \in V$$ we require $$0 \leq f(u, v) \leq c(u, v)$$, i.e., the flow from one vertex to another must be nonnegative and must not exceed the given capacity.
+1. Capacity Constraint: for all $$u, v \in V$$ we require $$0 \leq f(u, v) \leq c(u, v)$$, i.e., the flow from one vertex to another must be non-negative and must not exceed the given capacity.

 2. Flow Conservation: for all $$u \in V \setminus \{s, t\}$$ we require $$\sum_{v \in V} f(v, u) = \sum_{v \in V} f(u,v)$$, i.e., the total flow into a vertex other than the source or sink must equal the total flow out of that vertex — informally, “flow in equals flow out.”